pythonwithalex/Spring2015/week7/warmup.md

 ## List Comprehensions and filter(func,iterable)

-#### if I want to construct a list of odd numbers under 100, I can do it like this:
+#### If I want to construct a list of odd numbers under 100, I can do it like this:

 #### 1 : for loop with conditional
     odds = []